Banjara

 - Modern Influences

-- Modern influences include technology adoption and urban lifestyles, with youth balancing traditional values with contemporary aspirations.
+- Modern influences include technology, education, and urban lifestyles, impacting traditional practices.

 - Digital Presence